 The optional attributes objectInstances and rootObjectInstances allow to restrict the scope.
 When the attribute objectInstances is present, only the object instances identified by this attribute are scoped.
 When the attribute rootObjectInstances is present, then the subtrees whose root objects are identified by this attribute are scoped.
 Both attributes may be present at the same time meaning the total scope is equal to the sum of both scopes.
 Object instances may be scoped by both the objectInstances and rootObjectInstances attributes.
 This shall not be considered as an error by the MnS producer.

 When the performance metric requires performance metric production on multiple managed objects, which is for example the case for KPIs, the MnS consumer needs to ensure all required objects are scoped.
 Otherwise, a PerfMetricJob creation request shall fail.

+The production of the configured performance metrics can be constrained to conditions (e.g., scheduling requirement, configuration parameter setting).
+The corresponding conditions are configured and monitored.in a ConditionMonitor instance.
+The optional attribute conditionRef includes a pointer to the ConditionMonitor instance which indicates whether the conditions are satisfied or not.
+If the attribute conditionRef is present, the metric production is active only if the corresponding conditions are satisfied.

 The attribute reportingCtrl specifies the method and associated control parameters for reporting the produced measurements to MnS consumers.
 Three methods are available: file-based reporting with selection of the file location by the MnS producer, file-based reporting with selection of the file location by the MnS consumer and stream-based reporting.